Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

 subtitle: C++ By Example
 author: Loki Astari, (C)2016,
 description: C++ By Example.
 The Vector
-published: false
 ---

 In the previous article I went over basic allocation for a `Vector` like class.
-In this article I want to put some detail around the copy assignment operator.
-Unlike the other methods previously discussed this has to deal with both construction and destruction of elements and the potential of exceptions interrupting the processes.
-The goal is to provide an exception safe method that provides the strong exception guarantee for the object and does not leak resources.
+In this article I want to put some detail around the copy assignment operator and re-sizing the underlying `Vector`.
+Unlike the other methods previously discussed these methods have to deal with both construction and destruction of elements and the potential of exceptions interrupting the processes.
+The goal is to provide an exception safe methods that provides the strong exception guarantee for the object and do not leak resources.

+#Copy Assignment
-#First Try
+##First Try
 This is a very common first attempt at a copy constructor.
 It simply calls the destructor on all elements currently in the object.
 Then uses the existing `push_back()` method to copy member elements from the source object, thus allowing the object to automatically re-size if required.